 A few months ago I started adding a vertical Pinterest image to every blog post and saw my traffic and income skyrocket.

-In two weeks, I had over 8,000 visitors to this post I wrote on saving money.
+In two weeks, I had over 8,000 visitors to my top post.
 Here are 12 tips I learned on using Pinterest to grow your blog.

 How to Use Pinterest to Increase Blog Traffic